jina-ai/finetuner/docs/get-started/onnx/index.md

 The first column is the index of images and the second column is the cosine distance.

 Congratulations!
-You have implemented the pipeline which includes finetuning the model, converting to ONNX and deploying in Jina Flow.
+You have implemented the pipeline which includes finetuning the model, converting to ONNX and deploying in Jina `Flow`.